 Georgia Brandau is Telemarketing Manager with the University of Minnesota Foundation.
 Having started as a Student Caller and Student Director for MSU Moorhead’s Annual Giving Phonathon efforts 15 years ago, Georgia’s fundraising career has spanned her passions for educational, environmental, and economic justice.
 She has worked for international, national, and local non-profits while reaching out to under-served communities to have conversations about issues that matter most to them and their neighbors with the goal of turning their own passions into action.
 Returning to higher education fundraising has allowed Georgia to teach students the fundraising skills that she has valued, while helping make higher education more affordable for the next generation.

-Tessa Burke is an Account Manager with iModules.
-She has spent the past 15 years working in higher education and secondary education; with a focus on marketing, communications, alumni relations, enrollment, and institutional advancement.
-Prior to joining iModules, Tessa was the web content manager for two private college preparatory schools in the Chicagoland area.
-She implemented the Encompass system in 2009 and enjoys bringing the perspective of an experienced Encompass user to her role as she partners with her clients in strategic digital engagement.
+Tessa Burke has been spent the past 15 years working in higher education and secondary education, with a focus on marketing, communications, alumni relations, enrollment, and institutional advancement.
+Before joining iModules, Tessa was the web content manager for two private college preparatory schools in the Chicagoland area.
+She received her BA from Saint Xavier University and earned an MA in Communications from DePaul University.
+When she’s not hard at work, Tessa can be found spending time with friends and family or running countless miles along the Lake Michigan shoreline.

 Torey Calvert is the Director of Advancement Services at Latin School of Chicago.
 She began her career as Latin’s auction assistant, then went on to become development associate, followed by a stint as assistant director of annual giving.
 Torey’s data-oriented mindset and aptitude for problem solving finally landed her in advancement services, her true home.
 Having held many roles in one advancement office, she has a keen understanding of the nuts and bolts of development office operations and evolutions.
 Torey has a BS in Community Health from the University of Illinois at Urbana-Champaign.
 She was a founding member of the Chicago Area Independent School Development (CAISD) Conference and has been a member of its planning and host committee for the past five years.